rust-lang/rust/src/doc/reference.md

 - `start` - indicates that this function should be used as the entry point, overriding the "start" language item.
 See the "start" [language item](#language-items) for more details.
+- `test` - indicates that this function is a test function, to only be compiled in case of `--test`.

 ### Static-only attributes